Mergifyio/mergify/doc/source/actions.rst

   * - ``users``
     - array of string
     - None
+    - The username to request reviews from.
+  * - ``teams``
+    - array of string
+    - None
-    - The users to request reviews from
+    - The team name to request reviews from.

 .. _rebase action: